2nd Division (South Vietnam): 1965

-On 7 January the VC attacked a post 23km northwest of the city at Viet An, where an infantry company guarded a platoon of 155mm howitzers and the headquarters of the 3rd Battalion, 6th Infantry.
+On 7 January, the VC attacked a post 23km northwest of the city at Viet An, where an infantry company guarded a platoon of 155mm howitzers and the headquarters of the 3rd Battalion, 6th Infantry.
 The defenders fought stubbornly before being forced to withdraw.
-Republic of Vietnam Air Force (RVNAF) aircraft then hit the post with 24 sorties.
+Republic of Vietnam Air Force (VNAF) aircraft then hit the post with 24 sorties.
 A relief force comprising a ranger and two infantry battalions and an armored cavalry troop was sent to the post.
 A VC ambush was detected and the ARVN successfully attacked forcing the VC to flee.
 ARVN losses were 37 dead, 45 wounded, and four missing and 33 individual and three crew-served weapons were lost.
 The VC left 230 dead, including a battalion commander, seven prisoners, and 35 individual and five crew-served weapons.

-On 20 January the division launched a block-and-sweep operation 18km northwest of Tam Kỳ.
+On 20 January, the division launched a block-and-sweep operation 18km northwest of Tam Kỳ.
 VC losses were 28 killed and 36 captured.
 The ARVN suffered one dead and four wounded.

-On 17 February the division attacked a VC battalion on a ridge 30km northwest of Tam Ky.
+On 17 February, the division attacked a VC battalion on a ridge 30km northwest of Tam Ky.
 Two battalions and a ranger company advanced south from Qui Son, while a detached company assumed a blocking position behind the VC.
 As the infantry approached the Nui Lac San Ridge, one of the battalion commanders violated instructions to remain concentrated.
 He dispersed his troops causing the attack to fall apart.
 The VC charged down the ridge and a melee ensued until the ARVN were able to withdraw covered by airstrikes.
 ARVN losses were 41 dead, 18 wounded, and seven missing along with 39 weapons.
 VC losses were unknown, but multiple sources indicated that the airstrikes had killed several hundred.

-On 23 February the 39th Ranger Battalion and 5th Infantry Regiment troops were landed by US helicopters to raid eight VC-held hamlets on a peninsula 32km southeast of Da Nang.
+On 23 February, the 39th Ranger Battalion and 5th Infantry Regiment troops were landed by US helicopters to raid eight VC-held hamlets on a peninsula 32km southeast of Đà Nẵng.
 Assisted by armor and a Regional Forces (RF) company that came overland, the troops converged, killing 93 VC and capturing ten.

-On 3 March the division mounted an operation to evacuate the Viet An outpost in Quảng Tín province which had been under siege by the VC since 7 February.
+On 3 March, the division mounted an operation to evacuate the Viet An outpost in Quảng Tín province which had been under siege by the VC since 7 February.
 The allies killed 120 VC, with villagers reporting that the VC had carried off another 150 casualties.
 ARVN losses were 25 dead, 35 wounded and five missing.